LMSCloud/LMSEventManagement/README.md

 #### Formatting & Linting

-For formatting we use perltidy for formatting with this config
+For formatting we use perltidy with this config

 ```conf
 # PBP .perltidyrc